strmprivacy/docs/docs/04-reference/02-api-reference/index.md

 In a similar way, the [STRM Console](https://console.strmprivacy.io) is also only an interaction with this API.

-Because of this _api first_ design, it's quite feasible to _automate_ interaction of your systems with STRM.
+Because of this _API first_ design, it's quite feasible to _automate_ interaction of your systems with STRM.

 :::note
 To support Infrastructure as Code, we're planning on building a Terraform Provider.